matthew254-2/aws-cloud-portfolio/README.md

 ## 📚 What I Learned

-Through this project I gained hands-on experience with AWS cloud services, including deploying static web content, configuring S3 and CloudFront, managing cloud permissions and troubleshooting deployment issues.
+Through this project, I gained hands-on experience deploying a static website using AWS.

-This project helped me understand how cloud storage and content delivery services can work together to deploy a secure and accessible web application.
+I learned how Amazon S3 can be used to store website files and how Amazon CloudFront can securely distribute that content over HTTPS.

+The project also gave me practical experience with cloud deployment, troubleshooting, Git and GitHub.